dh4/gallerize.js/README.md

 ##### thumbnails

 The element to display the thumbnail navigation in.
 You can style this element to your liking, but it should be empty.
+Overrides `indicators`.

 ##### th_buttons